turingschool/curriculum/source/events/gschool0/feed_engine.markdown

 ### Live Stream

 Not able to join us in person?
-Refresh this page after 1pm Mountain Time for the LiveStream URL.
+[Join the Live Stream here](http://new.livestream.com/accounts/1384078/events/1187453).

 ### Original Assignment